-"Reentry: A Day-Long Seminar for Adult Women Considering College," designed especially for women considering returning to school after several years' absence, is scheduled approximately one week before registration each semester.
-Participants have an opportunity to talk with other women who have returned, and can meet and talk with college personnel who will answer questions, discuss entrance procedures, and provide methods to ease the transition.
+"Considering College: A Day-Long Seminar for Adult Men and Women," designed especially for adults considering coming to college for the first time or returning to college after several years absence, is scheduled approximately one week before registration each semester.
+Participants have an opportunity to talk with other men and women who are attending Missouri Western, and can meet and talk with college personnel who will answer questions, discuss entrance procedures, and provide methods to ease the transition.
 This program is offered free of charge.

-To obtain additional information, contact the Women's Educational Resource Center office at 271-4280.
+To obtain additional information, contact the Non-Traditional Student Center office at 271-4280.